maanbhati/WeatherSearch/README.md

 - [ViewBinding] - Generates a binding class for activity xml layout file.
 - [Compose UI] - Jetpack Compose UI framework for writing composable UI for Android app's.
 - [Glide] - An image loading library for compose UI Android focused on smooth scrolling
-- [Mockito] - For Unit testing
 - [MockK]- For Kotlin Unit testing
-- [Espresso] - For UI instrumentation testing
 - [Modularization]- App is using network module as modularization approach in Android.
 - [Clean Architecture]- App is using clean architecture approach as described in Android doc.